Blog/Podcast

 This episode is about a message I received—and what it felt like to sit with it.

-If you’re a songwriter, an artist, a writer, anything really where reach out ito the world and you might gor responses you might recognise these reflections.
+If you’re a songwriter, an artist, a writer, anything really where you reach out ito the world and you might get responses you might recognise these reflections.
 I’ve had national radio play a number of times over the years and when I have people sometimes reach out.

 And that can mean all sorts of things.
 Sometimes it’s just really kind messages from people who’ve connected with a song, and honestly, that means everything.
 I try to do the same when I hear music I love, because there’s always a person behind it.
 A life behind it, it’s touching.
 And then sometimes… it’s offers.
 People offering promotion, playlisting, ways to “move things forward.”
 And I don’t say that cynically, it’s just the reality that music is also an industry.
 There’s always that balance between connection and business.